Personal dialogue is the only way forward

 The right-wing People’s Party is the only group making full use of its voters’ potential.
 The left-wing Social Democrats and the centrist Christian Democratic Party are moderately good at it, while the centre-right Radical Liberals and the Conservative Democrats are doing a rather poor job.

-The Greens as well as the Liberal Greens are the worst and lose most of their potential votes.
+The Greens as well as the Liberal Greens are the worst and lose many potential votes.

 This shows that the People’s Party would struggle to increase its votes, whereby there is plenty of room for improvement for the Greens and Liberal Greens.